top of page

-Born in England, Gregory Allen is a Grammy and Emmy award-winning documentary filmmaker and cinematographer based in Mexico City.
+Born in England, Gregory Allen is a Grammy and Emmy award-winning documentary filmmaker and Director of Photography based in Mexico City.

-Gregory recently finished directing the Mexican chapter of Darren Aronofsky’s forthcoming "Limitless with Chris Hemsworth" docu-series for National Geographic.
-He also directed and photographed the Mexican segment of David Attenborough’s new “Green Planet” series for the BBC.
+He recently directed a Mexican chapter of Darren Aronofsky's "Limitless with Chris Hemsworth" docu-series for National Geographic, and directed and photographed the Mexican segment of David Attenborough's new "Green Planet" series for the BBC.
+His latest exploration is into the culinary world and the origins of Mexico ingredients, in a six-part series for the Aspen Institute, "Tierra Adentro_Inside Earth".

 Gregory won a Latin Grammy in 2014 for his intimate and revealing feature documentary film, "El Objeto Antes Llamado Disco, la Película" about Mexico’s iconic band Café Tacvba and explores their creative process of writing and recording.